Remote Work – Advantages and Disadvantages

 - Could create difficulty in scheduling meetings and coordinating projects

-- More difficult to supervise and evaluate work
+- More difficult to supervise and evaluate work (and also more difficult remote work monitoring)

 Now let’s deep dive into some of the main pros and cons of remote work and what to do to overcome the latter.